About

 • Community-based mental health provisions, including social prescribing, creative wellbeing practices, and taking a whole system social justice approach to preventing mental health problems and promoting resilience and mental wellbeing

-• Health and social care partnerships, including community-university partnerships, place-based partnerships, Integrated Care Systems, and cross-sector partnership working for better mental health.
+• Health and social care partnerships, including creative health partnerships, place-based partnerships, Integrated Care Systems, and cross-sector partnerships working for better mental health.